Distance sets bounds for polyhedral norms via effective dimension: Introduction

 Since $\Delta_x(E) \subseteq \Delta(E)$ whenever $x \in E$, any lower bound on the size of $\Delta_x(E)$ immediately implies the same bound on the size of $\Delta(E)$.
 An interesting variant of the Falconer distance problem is to seek dimension bounds on distance sets relative to a different norm $\| \cdot \|_*$.
 In this case, the corresponding distance and pinned distance sets are denoted $\Delta^*(E)$ and $\Delta_x^*(E)$, respectively.

 Falconer \cite{falconer1985hausdorff} proves a simple estimate in the Euclidean case: \begin{thm}[Falconer \cite{falconer1985hausdorff}] If $E \subseteq \R^d$ is any set, then

 \end{thm} The elementary proof presented by Falconer generalizes to other norms with little modification.
-However, the techniques of algorithmic complexity provided in \cite{lutz2018algorithmic} are highly applicable here, and we use this theory to give an alternate proof of the general case. \begin{thm} Let $\| \cdot \|_*$ be any norm on $\R^d$ and let $E \subseteq \R^d$.
+However, the techniques of algorithmic complexity provided in \cite{lutz2018algorithmic} are highly applicable here, and we use this theory to give an alternate proof for pinned distance sets of the general case. \begin{thm} Let $\| \cdot \|_*$ be any norm on $\R^d$ and let $E \subseteq \R^d$.
 Then

 for all $x \in \R^d$. \end{thm}